You may already be familiar with the basics of customer relationship management or CRM software for your business.

 You’ll also impressively stay on top of your personal life with CRM reminders.
 When you have that doctor’s appointment, networking meeting, or your kids’ soccer practice to get to, your software will remind you.

-In that regard, your CRM almost becomes a personal relationship manager.
+In that regard, your personal CRM almost becomes a personal relationship manager.
 Your friends and family will marvel that you manage to maintain both your professional and personal lives so flawlessly.

 You know you talked to your friend last week about meeting at the movies this Friday, but you can’t remember what time you agreed to.
-With a communications review feature built into your CRM, you never have to guess who said what and when.
+With a communications review feature built into your personal CRM, you never have to guess who said what and when.

 You can simply go back and dig through your email or text message records as kept in your personal CRM.
 Then you’ll quickly see how you agreed to go to the movies at 6:30 and not 7 p.m. like you had thought.